computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/FacebookMessenger/readme.md

     - Store message in the d/b.
     - Send message to the receiver.
     - Send an acknowledgement to the sender.
-- How does the messenger maintain the sequencing og the messages
+- How does the messenger maintain the sequencing of the messages
   - We need to keep a sequence number with every message for each client.
 This sequence number will determine the exact ordering of messages for EACH user.
 With this solution both clients will see a different view of the message sequence, but this view will be consistent for them on all devices.

 ### Storing and retrieving the messages from the database